SuperNova76/TopCPToolKit/docs/settings/muons.md

 `excludeNSWFromPrecisionLayers`
 :   whether to ignore NSW hits.
 Expert option, for testing purposes or to fix a crash with older derivations (p-tag < p5834).
 The default is `False`.

+`calibMode`
+:   calibration mode of the MuonCalibTool needed to turn on the sagitta bias corrections and to select the muon track calibration type (CB or ID+MS).
+The default is `correctData_CB`.

 !!! success "Registers the following variables:"
     - `pt`: muon $p_\mathrm{T}$